orion-research/coach/INSTALLATION.md

 ## Running COACH

-To make sure that Python imports are resolved correctly, do the following:

-$  PYTHONPATH="${PYTHONPATH}:path"

-where path is the path to the directory where the source code from GitHub was installed.

 To start running the services, move to the directory where you installed the source code from GitHub.
-Then move to the directory COACH/framework, and do the following to start the root service and a sample directory service:
+Then run the bash script as follows:

-$ nohup python3 launch.py <neo4j user name> <neo4j password> <session secret key, which is any random string> &
+$ ./launch.sh <neo4j user name> <neo4j password> <session secret key, which is any random string>

-(Take note of the PID printed on the screen, in case you need to kill the process later.)

-To start any other service (for decision processes, estimation methods), move to the directory where the source code is located and do:
+This should start a number of python3 processes, one for each service.
+To later stop all those processes (assuming you have not started any other python3 processes that you want to keep), type:

-$ nohup python3 service.py &
+$ pkill python3

-where service.py is the name of the file implementing the service.